 Validating Factor to send the reminders:

 Service reminders will be sent based on the visit update of the customer irrespective of any service taken by the customer.
+Visit Update = When a record is added via QR, NFC, Add Customer Form, Import Customer data, or Visit is added via Add Visit Button to an existing record.

 Those customers will only be eligible for service reminders who are added by business owner and the service reminder Interval (Send After Days) is set.

-The reminder will be triggered to customer until and unless the customer gets deactivated.
+The reminder will be triggered to customer until and unless the customer gets deactivated/unsubscribed.

 Once the customer is deactivated the reminder will not be sent to him until the customers get activated again.